-GABA is a major inhibitory neurotransmitter.
-A GABA deficiency can be a big factor contributing to stress and anxiety.
+A deficiency in GABA, a major inhibitory neurotransmitter, can be a major contributor to stress and anxiety.
 Learn how to increase GABA naturally.

 GABA (gamma-aminobutyric acid) is one of the major neurotransmitters, chemicals that brain cells use to communicate with each other.

-It is the primary inhibitory brain chemical that calms the mind and slows brain activity.
+It is the primary inhibitory neurotransmitter, one that calms the mind and slows brain activity.

-If you are easily overstimulated and often overwhelmed and stressed out, you might be deficient in this important neurotransmitter.
+If you are easily overstimulated and often overwhelmed and stressed out, you might be deficient in GABA.

-You can remedy this deficiency with the right supplements — supplements that contain synthesized GABA or other substances that support the formation of GABA.
+You can remedy this deficiency with the right supplements — those that contain synthesized GABA or that support the formation of GABA.

-First, let’s take a look at the signs of a low GABA level so that you can tell if you might be deficient and whether GABA supplementation makes sense for you.
+First, let’s take a look at the signs and symptoms of a low GABA level so that you can tell whether GABA supplementation makes sense for you.

 When all your different brain chemicals are in balance, they help you feel appropriately motivated, productive, and energetic — or calm and relaxed — as circumstances dictate.